Advertiser Disclosure

 4. Afternoon Tea at the Plaza

-Get There: 768 5th Ave, New York, NY 10019
+Get There: 768 Fifth Ave, New York, NY 10019

 5. Central Park

-In pretty much all seasons, this vast expanse of open green space calls out to anyone eager to spread out a blanket for a picnic, catch a concert or play, or just stroll through the various landscapes for a soul-soothing break from the grind.
+In almost all seasons, this vast expanse of open green space calls out to anyone eager to spread out a blanket for a picnic, catch a concert or play, or just stroll through the various landscapes for a soul-soothing break from the grind.
 If you’re visiting Manhattan with kids, Central Park is a must!

-You can’t really go wrong choosing a Central Park entrance, from bustling Columbus Circle to the much quieter, tree-lined Central Park West or Fifth Avenue.
+You can’t go wrong choosing a Central Park entrance, from bustling Columbus Circle to the much quieter, tree-lined Central Park West or Fifth Avenue.

 Visit: No admission fee.
-The park unofficially closes at 1am.
+The park unofficially closes at 1 a.m.

-6. Statue of Liberty/Ellis Island
+6. Statue of Liberty and Ellis Island

 Get There: From Manhattan, the ferry leaves from Battery Park.
-There is a ferry that departs from New Jersey as well.
+There is a ferry that departs from New Jersey, as well.

 7. American Museum of Natural History

-Visit: While there isn’t a set admission fee, the “suggested” admission price is $22 for adults, $17 for seniors and students with an ID, and $12.50 for children ages 2-12.
-Open daily from 10am-5:45pm.
+Visit: While there isn’t a set admission fee, the “suggested” admission price is $30 for adults, $24 for seniors and students with ID, and $18 for children 3 to 12.
+Residents of the state of New York get a discount.
+Open daily from 10 a.m. to 5:30 p.m.

-Get There: Central Park West & 79th St, New York, NY 10024
+Get There: Central Park West and 79th St, New York, NY 10024

 8. Chinatown